Expand Business in Turkey

 - Duty hours

-- Salary and relevant details
+- Salary and benefits details

 Accounting standards in Turkey, known as the Turkish Financial Reporting Standards (TFRS), are in conformity with the International Financial Reporting Standards (IFRS).